chiupam/tutorial/Loon/Plus_EN/Final_EN.md

 `FIANL` is a necessary format requirement in Loon configuration, while `Fianl` is actually a strategy, and `Final` can be replaced with

--`DIRECT`
+- `DIRECT`

--~~REJECT~~ (It is indeed possible to write this, but it is tossing users, so it is not recommended)
+- ~~REJECT~~ (It is indeed possible to write this, but it is tossing users, so it is not recommended)

--`Agent Strategy Group`
+- `Agent Strategy Group`

--`Mother Strategy Group`
+- `Mother Strategy Group`

 ## Understanding of the three situations of replacement

--`DIRECT`
+- `DIRECT`

-  -That is, if the local rules and subscription rules are not matched, the direct connection strategy is used for the network request initiated by the user
+  - That is, if the local rules and subscription rules are not matched, the direct connection strategy is used for the network request initiated by the user

-  -For example: `FINAL,DIRECT` <===> directly select direct access
+  - For example: `FINAL,DIRECT` <===> directly select direct access

--`Agent Strategy Group`
+- `Agent Strategy Group`

-  -That is, if the local rules and subscription rules are not matched, use the `proxy node` for the network request initiated by the user
+  - That is, if the local rules and subscription rules are not matched, use the `proxy node` for the network request initiated by the user

-  -For example: `FINAL, manual selection` <===> Manual selection >>> Proxy node (here, `manual selection` is just an example name, in fact, the proxy policy group name and node are set according to the user's needs)
+  - For example: `FINAL, manual selection` <===> Manual selection >>> Proxy node (here, `manual selection` is just an example name, in fact, the proxy policy group name and node are set according to the user's needs)

--`Mother Strategy Group`
+- `Mother Strategy Group`

-  -That is, if the local rules and subscription rules do not match, the network request initiated by the user requires the user to choose
+  - That is, if the local rules and subscription rules do not match, the network request initiated by the user requires the user to choose

-  -For example: `FINAL,Final` <===> Final >>> DIRECT / Proxy (here `Fianl` is just an example name of the strategy group, in fact the name of the strategy group is set according to the user's needs)
+  - For example: `FINAL,Final` <===> Final >>> DIRECT / Proxy (here `Fianl` is just an example name of the strategy group, in fact the name of the strategy group is set according to the user's needs)

 ## Deep understanding of the third situation